Computing a human-like reaction time metric from stable recurrent vision models: Incremental Grouping

 \paragraph{$\boldsymbol{\xi_{cRNN}}$ recapitulates the spatial anisotropy in human RT data.} Euclidean distance only paints a partial picture.
 Human RTs are affected by several other factors, such as topological distance, the proximity of the dots to boundaries, and the need to spread through narrow object regions, all amounting to a well-documented spatial anisotropy in the spread of visual attention~\cite{Jeurissen2016, Pooresmaeili2014}.
 While anisotropy is evident in the SU maps from our cRNN (Fig.~\ref{fig:cocodots}c right, Fig.~\ref{fig:sumaps}), we also formally assess the alignment between humans and the cRNN in this regard, using human RT data from~\cite{Jeurissen2016}.

-First,~\citet{Jeurissen2016} quantified their stimuli on an alternative dot distance measure that went beyond Euclidean distance to reflect the other aforementioned factors and was more predictive of human RT.
+First,~\citet{Jeurissen2016} quantified their stimuli on an alternative dot distance measure that went beyond Euclidean distance to reflect the other aforementioned factors and was more predictive of human RT (see SI~\S\ref{growth_cones}).
 We found this measure to be a better predictor of $\xi_{cRNN}$ ($r = .80$) as well (versus $r = .45$ for Euclidean distance), $t(63) = 4.68, p < .001$.
 Second, the stimulus set featured distinct experimental conditions, varying in expected difficulty based on the position of the dots (Fig.~\ref{fig:cocodots}c~left).
 As shown in Fig.~\ref{fig:cocodots}c~(middle), the effects of this manipulation on $\xi_{cRNN}$ were qualitatively aligned with those on human RT.
-A one-way repeated measures ANOVA across 22 outline stimuli revealed a significant effect of ``Condition'' on $\xi_{cRNN}$, $F(3, 63) = 67.65, p < .001$, as well as on average RTs from \cite{Jeurissen2016}, $F(3, 63) = 16.95, p < .001$.
+A one-way repeated measures ANOVA across 22 outline stimuli revealed a significant effect of ``Condition'' on $\xi_{cRNN}$, $F(3, 63) = 67.65, p < .001$, as well as on the average RTs from \cite{Jeurissen2016}, $F(3, 63) = 16.95, p < .001$.
 Furthermore, Fig.~\ref{fig:cocodots}c~(middle) presents the results of planned contrasts (paired t-tests). $\xi_{cRNN}$ was significantly higher for B compared to A, $Cohen's~d=2.00, t(21) = 9.39, p < .001$, but also for the more difficult Condition C compared to B, $d = 0.73, t(21) = 3.42, p = .003$.
 Third, we observed a significant overall correlation between human RT and $\xi_{cRNN}$ on Yes-stimuli, $r=.31, p=.01$.
-Finally, on a novel test set of our own, paired t-tests showed that $\xi_{cRNN}$ was significantly higher when two dots on the same object were placed in narrow versus wide object regions, $d = 0.70, t(22)=3.34, p=.003$, and when the path was curved (i.e., longer topological distance) versus when it was not, $d = 0.98, t(22)=4.71, p < .001$ (see SI ~\ref{animals}, Fig.~\ref{fig:si_animals}).
+Fourth, on a novel test set of our own, paired t-tests showed that $\xi_{cRNN}$ was significantly higher when two dots on the same object were placed in narrow versus wide object regions, $d = 0.70, t(22)=3.34, p=.003$, and when the path was curved (i.e., longer topological distance) versus when it was not, $d = 0.98, t(22)=4.71, p < .001$ (see SI~\S\ref{animals}, Fig.~\ref{fig:si_animals}).
+Finally, SI~\S\ref{animals} also describes an experiment in which we varied the distance between one dot and the object boundary while keeping the distance between the dots themselves constant.
+We found that our model exhibits higher values near the boundaries, which is strikingly similar to human behavioral results presented in~\cite{Jeurissen2016}.

+\paragraph{Ambiguous stimuli.} As a final way of gaining insight into the cRNN's task behavior, we looked at those stimuli in the validation set that elicited the highest $\xi_{cRNN}$ values.
+We observed that some were characterized by uncertainty curves that remain high, even at $t=T$, suggesting the model deems them ambiguous.
+In a test set we designed to be ambiguous (it features occlusions), we frequently observed such non-decreasing uncertainty curves too (see SI~\S\ref{ambiguous}).
+We note that while our training procedure promotes stable attractor states in the model's \textit{latent} dynamics, this is disparate from readout dynamics allowing the framework to truly explore the spectrum of computation times and uncertainties.

 Taken together, these results suggest that our metric is able to capture the dynamical signatures of object-based attention in our cRNNs and provides a means to quantify alignment with human visual strategies.